RamanjitSingh2027825/RamanjitSingh2027825/README.md

 ## Achievements and Involvements 🏆

-- 🏅 Participated in Robomania 2k22, GNA Hackathon, and the SMART Hackathon organized by Google Developer Group.
+- 🏅 Participated in Robomania 2k22, GNA Hackathon, and the SMART Hackathon organized by **Google Developer Group**.
-- 🥈 Our team was among the top 15 out of 250 at GNA Hackathon, showcasing teamwork and problem-solving skills.
+- 🥈 Our team was among the **top 15** out of 250 at GNA Hackathon, showcasing teamwork and problem-solving skills.

 ## Projects and Contributions 🛠️